Absence of Bose condensation on lattices with moat bands

 To go beyond the semiclassical approximation we consider the Hofstadter problem on the lattice, including Haldane modulation.
 For a rational flux $\Phi=4\pi p/q$ ($p$ and $q$ are positive integers) diagonalization of the operator $\hat T$ reduces to Harper equation, which can be analyzed numerically.
 For such fluxes the spectrum splits onto $q$ non-overlapping subbands, labeled by $m=1,2,\ldots q$.
 The corresponding spectrum $E_{m,{\bf k}}(\Phi)$, Fig.~\ref{fig-Hofstadter}, acquires the form of the Hofstadter butterfly\cite{butterfly}.
 Notice the flatness of the lower edge of the spectrum, which reflects the divergent DOS at this energy.
-Figure \ref{fig-Hofstadter1} amplifies the lowest part of the Hofstadter spectrum.
-Landau levels, closely following Eq.~(\ref{LL1}), are visible at small filling fractions.

-The mean-field Chern-Simons treatment maps the Hamiltonian (\ref{H-XY}) onto the system of non-interacting fermions in the Hofstadter spectrum.
-Since fermions have filling factor $\nu =p/q$, the many-body groundstate is given by occupying $p$ (out of $q$) lowest subbands.
-The ground state energy per particle is given by \bea E_{GS}(\nu)= \frac{q}{N p} \sum_{m=1}^p \sum_{\bf k}^{N/q} E_{m,{\bf k}}(4\pi p/q)\, , \eea where $N$ is number of lattice sites.
-In Fig.~\ref{fig-Hofstadter1} we show groundstate energy calculated this way vs. filling fraction.
-For small filling fractions it closely follows the semiclassical lowest Landau levels (\ref{LL1}), exhibiting the minima at the fractionally quantized filling fractions $\nu_l$, Eq.~(\ref{eq-density-quantized}).
-This leads to a macroscopic chemical potential, exhibiting staircase shape with the jumps at the fractionally quantized filling fractions (\ref{eq-density-quantized}), see Fig.~\ref{fig-Hofstadter1}.
+Fig.~\ref{fig-Hofstadter1} amplifies the lowest part of the Hofstadter spectrum.
+Non-monotonic Landau levels, Eq.~(\ref{LL}), are clearly visible at small filling fractions.
+The ground state energy per particle $E_{GS}(\nu)= \frac{q}{N p} \sum_{m=1}^p \sum_{\bf k}^{N/q} E_{m,{\bf k}}(4\pi p/q)$, where $N$ is number of lattice sites, is shown In Fig.~\ref{fig-Hofstadter1}.
+For small filling fractions it closely follows the semiclassical LLL (\ref{LL}), exhibiting the minima at the fractionally quantized filling fractions $\nu_l$, Eq.~(\ref{eq-density-quantized}).
+Due to Maxwell phase separation rule, this leads to the macroscopic chemical potential of the staircase shape with the jumps at the fractionally quantized filling fractions (\ref{eq-density-quantized}), see Fig.~\ref{fig-Hofstadter1}.
 The flat regions of the staircase imply phase separation into domains with fillings $\nu_l$ and $\nu_{l+1}$.